‘The most vibrant arts centre in the country.’ - The Guardian

 Investing in future generations

-Queen Elizabeth Hall, Purcell Room at Queen Elizabeth Hall and Hayward Gallery are closing on 20 September 2015 for two years of essential repair and maintenance, to ensure the buildings are fit for future generations to enjoy.
+Queen Elizabeth Hall, Purcell Room at Queen Elizabeth Hall and Hayward Gallery are closed on 21 September 2015 for two years of essential repair and maintenance, to ensure the buildings are fit for future generations to enjoy.

-During this time, Southbank Centre’s Classical programme will continue at Royal Festival Hall as normal, with its chamber music performances taking place at St John’s Smith Square.
-Hayward Gallery will focus on its extensive touring programme until it reopens in 2017.
+During this time, Southbank Centre’s Classical programme continues at Royal Festival Hall, with chamber music performances taking place at St John’s Smith Square.
+Hayward Gallery will focus on its extensive touring programme until the buildings reopen in 2017.

-Skate Space will be preserved in perpetuity and remain open throughout the works, along with the Queen Elizabeth Hall Roof Garden.
+Skate Space will remain open throughout the works, along with the Queen Elizabeth Hall Roof Garden (during the summer months).